 The powerful antioxidants (catechins) in green tea fight off deadly free radicals and help remove toxins from the body.
 Green tea is also a potent thermogenic, so it helps you burn body fat (including cellulite fat) for energy.
 These two reasons make it a perfect remedy for cellulite.
 Try and aim for at least 3-4 cups a day for best results.

-This is one natural remedy for cellulite that not many women are familiar with.
+This is one natural treatment for cellulite that not many women are familiar with.
 But don’t be fooled because it’s actually one of the best!
 Zeolite is an extremely powerful detoxifier, and the real benefit for cellulite sufferers is it seems to specifically target toxins within the fat cells and penetrates deep within.
 The scientific evidence isn’t here yet (no studies have been done) but many women absolutely swear by zeolite for cellulite reduction.
 And it doesn’t seem to matter where the cellulite is located.
 Thighs, hips, stomach, and back of the legs all seem to respond very well.
 The only down side... it’s not overly cheap.

 Poor collagen strength and health is thought to be a major cause of cellulite.
 A lack of collagen also gives you that tired, dry and wrinkled skin look (which no woman wants).
 Thankfully, gelatin is rich in dietary collagen.
 And by taking a little gelatin every day, you won’t just notice your cellulite staring to fade, you’ll also notice your skin, hair and nails all looking much more healthier and youthful as well.
 Collagen is the protein that holds all of these things together.
 Gelatin also contains excellent amounts of the amino acids, glycine and proline, both of which are vital for fat and weight regulation and peak immune function.